 Welcome.
 My name is Valeria Vescina.
 I’m an author, reviewer and creative-writing tutor, as well as the literary director of a long-running festival of music and words.
 I’m from Puglia (Italy), was educated in Switzerland and the UK and lived for many years in London, before settling back in Switzerland.

 After a successful career in management, I gained an MA in Creative & Life Writing at Goldsmiths, University of London.
 My first novel, That Summer in Puglia (Eyewear Publishing), had its debut at the FTWeekend Oxford Literary Festival 2018; it’s now in its third print run.
-I’m currently writing my second book, Behind the Veil, a tale inspired by real-life events in sixteenth-century Southern Italy.
+I’m currently finishing my second book, Behind the Veil, a tale inspired by real-life events in sixteenth-century Southern Italy.
 My short story Pianissimo appearead on the Royal Philharmonic Society’s website; The Bonfire was the runner-up in a Cazart flash fiction competition; Accidental Musicians featured at The Vortex’s ‘Words & Jazz’.